๐ŸšขGlobal Supply Operations

 Self-Check Questions

-1. Which two lean principles both use visual signals but serve different purposes—one for process analysis and one for production authorization?
+1. Which two lean principles both use visual signals but serve different purposes: one for process analysis and one for production authorization?

-2. If a company experiences frequent quality defects that aren't caught until final inspection, which two principles would you recommend implementing, and how do they differ in their approach?
+2. If a company experiences frequent quality defects that aren't caught until final inspection, which two principles would you recommend implementing, and how do they differ in approach?

 3. Compare and contrast Heijunka and Continuous Flow: what problem does each solve, and how do they work together in a lean system?